 Electorate boundary changes in 2020 saw the Hunua electorate replaced by the newly redrawn Port Waikato electorate at the 2020 Election.

 Andrew was elected to the 53rd Parliament to represent the people of the Port Waikato electorate.
-Andrew is National's Shadow Treasurer (Revenue) and spokesperson for Infrastructure and Statistics.
+Andrew is currently National's spokesperson for revenue, small business, commerce & consumer affairs, manufacturing, and building & construction.
 He is a Member of the Finance and Expenditure Select Committee and is the Co-Chair of the Middle East/Africa Parliamentary Friendship Group.

 Andrew successfully steered through Parliament two Private Member’s Bills.
 The first related to methamphetamine contamination of residential properties and clarified the rights of owners and tenants.
 Changes were incorporated into the Residential Tenancies Amendment Bill.
 More recently he piloted changes to the Arbitration Act which passed through the House unanimously and which significantly enhanced arbitration proceedings and how they are conducted in NZ.